njnur/snap-scrap/README.md

-# Amazon Scrapper
+# Snap Scrap

-The objective of Amazon Scrapper project is to scrap amazon.com and get Product details.
+The objective of Snap Scrap project is to scrap different e-commerce sites and to get Product details.

 ### Install Notes